Air Source Heat Pumps

 I’m sure you’re aware of the recent news that has sparked discussions about how we heat our homes and businesses.
 As we all try to be more sustainable, air source heat pumps have stuck out as being a great solution.

-But what are these heat pumps, and why does it matter?
+But what are these air source heat pumps, and why does it matter?

-Recent changes in the government’s approach aim to make them more accessible and affordable for everyone.
-So, in this blog post, we’ll be discussing these exciting developments and what they mean for you and the environment we all live in.
+Recent changes in the UK Government’s approach aim to make them more accessible and affordable for everyone.

 Delaying Mandates for Smooth Transition

-One significant change is the government’s decision to push back mandatory heat pump installations until 2035.
-This extension provides households and businesses with essential breathing room they need to adapt to this transformative technology.
+One significant change is the UK Government’s decision to push back mandatory air source heat pump installations until 2035.
+This extension provides households and businesses with essential breathing room they need to adapt to this transformative technology, which has the potential to increase house prices, reduce energy bills, and improve the rating of a home's energy performance certificate.
 It recognises that substantial changes require a gradual transition to ensure a seamless shift without disruptions.

 According to Lord Callanan, Minister for Energy Efficiency and Green Finance, “Today’s changes go even further and will mean even more people could benefit from making the switch, offering them the option for a low-emission, low-cost form of heating their homes.”